Kampfar

 Kampfar is a black metal band from Fredrikstad, Norway.
 According to their singer, Dolk, their name is an ancient Norse battle cry which means Odin or Wotan.
 The music of Kampfar can be described as black metal inspired by Norwegian folklore and nature.
+James Christopher Monger of AllMusic said the band's sound also has elements of neoclassical music and viking metal.
 The band is currently signed to Indie Recordings.